⚡ The TL;DR Verdict

 San Sebastián is unequivocally a global gastronomic capital, boasting the highest concentration of Michelin stars per capita.
 While fine dining is a highlight, the real magic lies in its pintxos culture.
 Head to the Parte Vieja, hopping between bars like Bar Nestor (famous for its tortilla and txuletón) or La Cuchara de San Telmo for more gourmet, hot pintxos.
 Expect to pay €2-4 per pintxo and €2-3 for a glass of local wine (txakoli) or beer.

 Bilbao's culinary scene is also exceptional and evolving, offering a more traditional Basque approach alongside modern interpretations.
-You'll find fantastic pintxos, particularly in the Casco Viejo around Plaza Nueva or in the bustling Gastro & Shop La Ribera market.
+You'll find fantastic pintxos, particularly in the Casco Viejo around Plaza Nueva or in the fast-moving Gastro & Shop La Ribera market.
 While not as Michelin-dense as San Sebastián, Bilbao has excellent restaurants like Mina (Michelin-starred) and more casual eateries serving hearty Basque dishes.
 Prices are generally a bit lower than in San Sebastián for comparable quality.

 • Winner: San Sebastian